[Learn Korean E5] Combined Vowels and Types of Korean Alphabet

 안녕하세요! 토미입니다.

-Let’s have fun learning the beautiful language Korean.
+Let’s have fun learning the beautiful Korean language.

 I designed this video for students who have never learned Korean before.

-By watching my video, those students can pass the official TOPIK test level 2.
+By watching my video, those students can pass the official TOPIK I Level 2.

-So, don’t worry about your Korean learning!
+So, don’t worry about learning Korean!
 Trust me!
 Tammy will lead your way!

 What are they?
-Just by hearing the word might make you panic.
+Just hearing the word might make you panic.

 But once you understand it, it’s really easy and simple.